Dec 21, 2017

 That is the date a new Value-Added Tax (VAT) system is introduced in the two Gulf Cooperation Council (GCC) States.
 The new systems are the result of a Common VAT Framework Agreement finalised between all six GCC States on June 16, 2016.
 The GCC is an alliance — both economic and political — of six Middle Eastern countries namely: Saudi Arabia, Kuwait, the United Arab Emirates (UAE), Qatar, Bahrain, and Oman.
 A 5% VAT rate applies in Saudi Arabia and UAE.

 It was originally planned that all six States would implement the Unified VAT Agreement on January 1, 2018.
 Presently, only Saudi Arabia and UAE have provided the necessary implementation information that will allow companies to update their systems accordingly.
-The four remaining GCC States are due to implement a new VAT system between January 1, 2018, and January 1, 2019.
+The four remaining GCC States are due to implement a new VAT system in the next 18 months.

 Impact on foreign digital businesses